Devsoc-BPGC/Short-Me/README.md

 ## TODO

-- [x] Use form.urlencoded method to extract url data
+- [ ] Verifyfing whether the email registered is valid.
-- [ ] Alternative for `valid-url` module to check urls
+- [ ] Verifying whether the url entered is valid
-- [x] Make code 6 digit psuedo-random.
-- [x] Add option for the user to give custom short url